GoogleChrome/web.dev/src/site/content/en/building-a-split-button-component/index.md

 For straightforward popup placement, `.gui-popup` is a child to the button that expands it.
-The only catch with this strategy is the `.gui-split-button` container can not use `overflow: hidden`, as it will clip the popup from being visually present.
+The only catch with this strategy is the `.gui-split-button` container can't use `overflow: hidden`, as it will clip the popup from being visually present.

 A `<ul>` filled with `<li><button>` contents will announce itself as a "button